Samourai-Wallet/samourai-wallet-android/Getting started.md

 ### Quick Scan

-If you have a QR code of the recipients bitcoin address the quickest way to send is to tap the Scanner icon in the toolbar on the main balance screen.
+If you have a QR code of the recipients Bitcoin address the quickest way to send is to tap the Scanner icon in the toolbar on the main balance screen.
 This will activate the camera.
 Focus the camera on the QR code until it successfully scans.

 This method is very useful when sending to online merchants as they often encode the exact BTC amount directly into the QR code making the process even easier.